-Eleven years ago he turned professional.
-Within no time, Adidas and TaylorMade asked him for their advertisement.
-Companies also supported Jason Day to become a part of various PGA events.
-During first events of his career after turning professional, he won $ 160,000.
-Though Jason was not a competent player for his first PGA Tour but was drafted for Nationwide Tour.
-At a later he conquers his first title on Legend Financial Group Classed, finished up at the fifth place for prize money and enough for him to boost up his earning significantly.
+During the first events of his career after turning professional, he won $160,000.
+Though Jason was not a competent player for 2007 PGA Tour but was drafted for Nationwide Tour.
+Jason conquers his first title on Legend Financial Group Classed, finished up at the 5th place for prize money and enough for him to boost up his earning significantly.

 - Salary includes money of Winnings: $16 Million